-- Characterization of the IGA (e.g., site(s) of alteration, nature of the alteration (deletion, substitution, addition, and if so, number of copies, etc., including the sponsor's name for the IGA (e.g., gamma virus receptor nonsense mutation, inserted [new gene] e.g., the fatty acid desaturase n)); - Ploidy; - Zygosity; - Description of the animal (e.g., common name/breed/line; genus and species); - Name of resulting animal line; and - The intended use or claim being made for the lineage(s) of animals with an IGA.
+- Characterization of the IGA including site(s) of alteration, nature of the alteration (deletion, substitution, addition, and if so, number of copies, etc.) and the sponsor's name for the IGA.
+For example, an IGA might be characterized as "gamma virus receptor nonsense mutation, inserted [new gene] e.g., the fatty acid desaturase n;" - Ploidy; - Zygosity; - Description of the animal (e.g., common name/breed/line; genus and species); - Name of resulting animal line; and - The intended use or claim being made for the lineage(s) of animals with an IGA.